 Some of the witnesses at the scene of the dreadful stampede claimed that some of the pupils fell from the third floor of the building as they ran out of class.

-Panic filled the air as brave residents rushed to the school to help ferry the injured to the hospital.Parents from Kakamega Primary School where a stampede occurred on February 3, 2020.Citizen Digital
+Panic filled the air as brave residents rushed to the school to help ferry the injured to the hospital.Parents congregate at Kakamega Primary School where a stampede occurred on February 3, 2020.Citizen Digital

 - Unfortunate23 January 2021 - 7:04 pm

 - alma mater23 January 2021 - 5:54 pm